JPJvv/ApexSystem323/README.md

 To set up the HMS T&L System locally

 ## Acknowledgments
 This project is supported by the Human Movement Sciences Faculty at North-West University.
-Special thanks to all the contributors and stakeholders for their valuable input and feedback.

 ## Team Members and Responsibilities
 1. JP: Backend authentication, frontend lecturer interface, CI/CD setup, and backend documentation.